 We will also rely on trade secrets, know-how and continuing technological advancements to protect our proprietary technology.
-We will enter into confidentiality agreements with our employees, consultants, advisors and collaborators.
+We will enter into confidentiality agreements with our employees, consultants, advisors jand collaborators.
 However, these parties may not honor these agreements and we may not be able to successfully protect our rights to unpatented trade secrets and know-how.
 Others may independently develop substantially equivalent proprietary information and techniques or otherwise gain access to our trade secrets and know-how.

 Many of our scientific and management personnel were previously employed by competing companies.
-Although we encourage and expect all of these types of employees to abide by any confidentiality agreement with a prior employer, competing companies may allege trade secret violations and similar claims against us.
+Although we encourage and expect all such employees to abide by any confidentiality agreement with a prior employer, such companies may allege trade secret violations and similar claims against us.

 To facilitate development and commercialization of our proprietary technology base, we may need to obtain licenses to patents or other proprietary rights from other parties.
-If we are unable to obtain these types of licenses, our product development and commercialization efforts may be delayed.
+If we are unable to obtain such licenses, our product development and commercialization efforts may be delayed.

-We may collaborate with universities and governmental research organizations which, as a result, may acquire part of the rights to any inventions or technical information derived from collaboration with them.
+We may collaborate with universities and governmental research organizations which, as a result, may acquire certain rights to any inventions or technical information derived from such collaboration.

 We may incur substantial costs in asserting or protecting our intellectual property rights, or in defending suits against us related to intellectual property rights.
-Disputes regarding intellectual property rights could substantially delay our product development or commercialization activities.
-Disputes regarding intellectual property rights might include state or federal court litigation as well as patent interference, patent reexamination, patent reissue, or trademark opposition proceedings in the United States Patent and Trademark Office.
-Opposition or revocation proceedings could be instituted in a foreign patent office.
-An adverse decision in any proceeding regarding intellectual property rights could result in the loss of our rights to a patent, an invention, or trademark.
+Such disputes could substantially delay our product development or commercialization activities.
+Such disputes might include state or federal court litigation as well as patent interference, patent reexamination, patent reissue, or trademark opposition proceedings in the United States Patent and Trademark Office.
+Such opposition or revocation proceedings could be instituted in a foreign patent office.
+An adverse decision in any such proceeding could result in the loss of our rights to a patent, an invention, or trademark.